hunterirving/mixapps/readme.md

 <hr><br>

-mixapps are immutable artifacts that can persist on-device, independent of platforms, contracts, and corporate whim.<br><br>
+mixapps are immutable artifacts.

+they live on your devices, independent of platforms, contracts, and corporate whim. <br>

 once you install one, it's yours.<br><br>

 > [!IMPORTANT]
-> mixapps make it easy to host audio on the public internet, but publishing files you don't have the right to distribute may constitute copyright infringement.
+> publishing files you don't have the right to distribute may constitute copyright infringement. before uploading, ensure you have the right to distribute the files you include in `mix/`.
 >
-> before uploading, ensure you have the right to distribute the files you include in `mix/`. this can include your own original recordings, public-domain works, Creative Commons releases, or material you've licensed from rights holders.
+> alternatively, you can <A href="#local-network-installation">install mixapps over your own wifi</a> without ever pushing to a public host.

 ## quickstart
 1. **serve it**